 A note about comments...

-By default, all event changes (event creation, status updates, device delivery updates) are posted to the Comments tab in Jira, and are viewable by all users.
+By default, all alert changes (alert creation, status updates, device delivery updates) are posted to the Comments tab in Jira, and are viewable by all users.
 You can use the configuration page in xMatters to turn on/off comments.
-(If you want more granular control of what gets posted, you can also convert your integration to a communication plan and enable/disable the outbound integrations).
+(If you want more granular control of what gets posted, you can also convert your integration to a custom workflow and enable/disable the outbound integrations).

 Check out the screenshots at the top of this page to see what the notifications would look like in the xMatters mobile app.